elvxk/semvr/README.md

 ## Commands

-⚙️ Default SEMVR Bot prefix is `+` but you can change it with `setprefix` command.
+⚙️ Default SEMVR Bot prefix is `+` but you can change it with `prefix newprefix` command.
 You can also use discord slash command

 INFO
 | Command  | Aliases | Argument | Description |